shorno532/IOT-PROJECT/README.md

 # IOT-PROJECT
-This is nodemcu(esp8266) based Smart Egg Incubator System and  control this machine using blynk app.So you have to add blynk library. sensor used-Servo
+This is nodemcu(esp8266) based Smart Egg Incubator System and  monitoring & controling this machine using blynk app.So you have to add blynk library. sensor used-Servo Motor,
-            Humidity
+            Humidity,
-            Light
+            Light,
-            Dc Fan
+            Dc Fan,Battery.